"For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened" (Matthew 7:8).

-The tremendous resource of prayer is far too often neglected by far too many Christians.
-If nothing is standing between us and the Lord to keep us from asking effectively (sin, unbelief, selfish motives, etc.), then God has promised to act when we ask by giving us our request or something better.
+The tremendous resource of prayer is far too much neglected by far too many Christians.
+If nothing is standing between us and the Lord to keep us from asking effectively (sin, unbelief, selfish motives, etc.), then God has promised to act when we ask, either giving us our request or something better.
 Note just a few of the many promises to those who ask:

 "If any of you lack wisdom, let him ask of God . . . and it shall be given him" (James 1:5).